mxcd/gitops-cli/README.md

 To ensure intercompatibility with K8s and vault, the following rules apply:

 If the name is not given in the file, the name will be inferred from the filename.
+The file extension `.secret.enc.y[a]ml` will be removed.

 ```yaml
 my-secret-name.secret.enc.yaml